 Marcus and her writing team -- Seidman and James Magnuson -- only had seven episodes remaining in Season 13 to revive the show and prove to the network brass that they deserved a fourteenth season.
 And they did.
 The last seven episodes of Season 13, beginning with episode 16, are very good, but they go by fast: they feel like an appetizer to a main course -- and the resulting main course, Season 14, is the tastiest one imaginable.
 It's the best Knots Landing had been in years -- it's the first time since Season 5 that every plotline works: there are no misfires.

-First, and most important: oh, what Knots Landing Season 14 does for the magnificent Michele Lee.
+First, and most important: oh, what Knots Landing Season 14 does for Michele Lee.
 Finding a decent plotline for Karen Fairgate MacKenzie had proven a tough task for most of the Knots writing teams.
 She was, as noted, capable, smart and vivacious -- where's the drama in that?
 So much easier to just give her a stalker, or have her shot -- or kidnapped -- or held hostage.
 (In the later years, the writers stop bothering to characterize her altogether: she becomes "the voice of the people," a mouthpiece for whatever societal ills the creative team wants to bring to our attention.)
 Marcus knows Karen well -- she's the one who unleashed her in Season 3, in the aftermath of Sid's death -- and she understands all that Lee can do, and what it is she does best.
 And armed with that knowledge, she gifts her the best plot she's had in years: a family drama that splinters her marriage.
 The introduction of the shady Mary Robeson near the end of Season 13 proves crucial to her plan; Marcus and her team carefully tweak her backstory till they arrive at the one that will have the most impact on Karen: Mary emerges as Laura's birth mother, fresh out of jail and demanding visitation rights with her granddaughter Meg.
 It's a brilliant story-line; it evokes the series' rich history (Constance McCashin, who'd played Laura, had been a fan favorite, and viewers had long lamented her departure from the show), and by putting her adopted daughter Meg's welfare at stake, it gives Karen something relatable and domestic to play.
 Her fear for her daughter's safety ("Will she hurt Meg?" she keeps demanding of Greg, as if he'd know) is the kind of panic we all understand -- as opposed to, say, the fear of being kidnapped, or held hostage, or having your dead producer return from the grave and try to murder you.
 It grounds the character and showcases the actress, beautifully.

 And as always happens when a family comes under attack from the outside, cracks appear on the inside.
 Mack always had a vigilante streak: in his law practice, he routinely took matters into his own hands.
 Here, faced with the possibility of a felon having visitation rights to his daughter, he again goes rogue -- but without confiding in Karen.
 Mack's used to going off half-cocked; why would he think twice when his family's welfare is at stake?
 Karen, at her worst, is self-righteous and judgmental -- she's the last person he'd confide in.
 It's a family crisis that shuts down communication: exactly the kind of down-to-earth story-line Lee and Dobson desperately needed -- and through it all, we're struck by Karen's muted terror at seeing her marriage fall apart, and her powerlessness to prevent it.
 (Season 3, the saga of Karen's instant widowhood, gives Lee the showier showcase, but in its own quiet way, this is no less stunning a piece of sustained acting.
 I would go so far as to label it Karen's best story-line since Season 3; Season 5 has a gutsier one, Season 11 a timelier one, but here we get to the heart of Karen Fairgate MacKenzie: the woman so assured and so determinedly right that she scares off the people who mean the most to her.)
 And it's a plotline where the writers remember -- as in all good Knots stories, and as in all of Season 14 -- that however grim the situation, there's humor in the ways we cope.
 As Karen dresses for Meg's visitation hearing, determined to make a good impression, she agonizes over whether or not to wear a scarf.
-"On or off?" she keeps asking Mack, as if he's some sort of fashion guru -- and when he suggests she seems a little tense, Karen fires back, in hushed hysteria: "Well that's just great: the judge is gonna think I'm some kind of a neurotic!"
+"On or off?" she keeps asking Mack, as if he's some sort of fashion guru -- and when he suggests she seems a little tense, Karen fires back, in hushed hysteria: "Well, that's gonna look great in court: the judge is gonna think I'm some sort of a neurotic!"
 And so Mack does his best to appease her, and manages to calm her nerves -- until finally, resigned to expecting the worst but hoping for the best, Karen's left with just one question: "On or off?"

 The wonders Marcus, Seidman and Magnuson work on some of the characters.
 They transform Claudia, who had always been a problem.
 She joined the show in Season 12 as a conniver, a master manipulator, but as often befalls those types of characters, she hijacked too many plotlines too quickly, and the writers needed to dial her back.
 And they did so in the laziest way possible: by making her a victim. ("Then the audience will like her better...")
 So they gave her a long-lost son she'd given up for adoption, conceived when she slept with her mother's lover.
 (Oh, dear Lord.)
 That was Season 12.
 Then Romano's team appears in Season 13, apparently only studies the last couple of episodes, and goes, "Oh, OK, so she's a victim: got it," and do it to her again: this time, she's blackmailed for a sordid secret, that she euthanized her mother.
 (Oh, sweet Jesus.)
 Marcus goes, "Enough!
 You've got Kathleen Noone, one of the most formidable and versatile actresses in the business; build her a great character."
 And she does.
 Four episodes into Marcus's regime, Greg finds himself unable to run the Sumner Group anymore -- and Claudia, the anthropology professor, steps in.
 She's transformed instantly into a businesswoman, and Marcus understands viewers well enough to know that it won't matter to the audience that Claudia has had no corporate training: the actress is great at taking charge -- she has the bearing of a natural leader.
 If she seems convincing in her new role, the audience won't question the steps taken (or skipped, in this case) to get her there.